African Monkey Business

 But I have a special place in my heart for Haiti.

-From just - ideas.
+From just - an idea.

 I'd met a couple of Haitians at a trade show in San Francisco.